Newsround moves to a new platform with a fresh design

 Newsround’s migrated mobile website

-Pre-launch we worked closely with our colleagues in data analytics to create a dashboard monitoring pre & post launch data.
+Pre-launch I worked closely with my colleagues in data analytics to create a dashboard monitoring pre & post launch data.
 The results showed an increase in all metrics, meeting the project goals.

 Due to time pressure upfront user research wasn’t possible.
 As part of the deliver phase, I documented all the design changes noted levels of risk and pushed for post-launch user testing.
 Research was conducted to validate the design changes and brand perception within local schools.